MoisesFlores22/hangman/README.md

 # hangman

-> hangman game for browser
+  Hangman Game

 ## Config Files

-> To change the Maximum number of guesses please add the line that is in the .env.example file to the ${enviroment}.env.js files
+  You can change the number of allow guesses if you add `VUE_APP_MAX_NUMBER_OF_GUESSES:` to the env files located in the config folder

 ## Build Setup